dataaxiom/ghcr-cleanup-action/README.md

 Test the cleanup action first by setting the "dry-run: true" option on the action and then reviewing the workflow log.
 This mode will simulate the cleanup action but will not delete any images/packages.
-This is especially important when using a wild card syntax to select images.
+This is especially important when using a wildcard syntax to select images.

 ### Token Permissions